santiago-afonso/read-pdf-as-images/README.md

 - `read-pdf-as-images` remains as a thin, deprecated wrapper that delegates to `read-pdf --as-images` for backward compatibility.
 - Image mode generates images only; it does not perform OCR or text extraction.
 - Page range parsing accepts lists and ranges, e.g., `1,3,7-12`.
-- Text modes rely on `pymupdf4llm`; `read-pdf` uses `uv run --with pymupdf4llm` under the hood, so you only need `uv` installed and network access the first time to fetch the package (subsequent runs will use the cached environment).
+- Default text mode relies on `markitdown[pdf]`; `read-pdf` uses `uv run --with markitdown[pdf]` under the hood, so you only need `uv` installed and network access the first time to fetch the package (subsequent runs will use the cached environment).
+- Precise (slow) text mode relies on `pymupdf4llm`; use `--as-text-precise-layout-slow` when you need layout-aware extraction and can tolerate higher runtime.